 Some apps use your photos to help you identify the species you’re looking at.
 Others help you narrow in on the identification using location and questions about size, shape, color, and distinguishing characteristics.

-Autumn and winter’s long periods of darkness create the perfect time to go outside at night to view constellations and lunar phases with your app in hand.
+Go outside at night to view constellations and lunar phases with your app in hand.
 Turn the brightness down on your phone to keep your eyes clear enough to see the stars.
-Look for species that often appear at night, like owls and raccoons.
+Look (and listen) for species that often appear at night, like owls and raccoons.

 If your kid wants to display found items (cicada shell, snake skin, pine cones, sea shells), consider arranging a seasonal nature table and keeping those hard copy field guides handy for browsing.